 5 years ago, the most common places to find a job for freelancers were bidding platforms.
 With the development of the gig economy, new alternatives have appeared — non-bidding freelance platforms.
 But before listing all the benefits of the last one, let’s look at the key differences between them.

 On the bidding platforms, freelancers register on the website, pass a proficiency test and verification process, after which they can bid for the orders.

 Getting an account on the non-bidding platforms takes more time and has a more complicated system.
 Candidates register on the website, pass a language test, have a live interview with the team and after that, they have to pass a proficiency test.
-In addition, some platforms like Lemon.io contact previous employers to ensure the candidate is trustworthy.
+Besides, some platforms like Lemon.io contact previous employers to ensure the candidate is trustworthy.

-b) Searching for contractors
+2. Searching for Contractors

 After a client places an order with all the necessary details, the process of searching for the perfect contractor starts.
 On bidding platforms, freelancers name their prices on their own.
 It may vary sharply from one person to another.
-The pole of candidates can be a hundred freelancers, half of which, most probably, are either beginners or do not have the required skills.
+The poll of candidates can be a hundred freelancers, half of which, most probably, are either beginners or do not have the required skills.

 On the non-bidding platforms, the permanent support team searches for the contractor manually, checking if they have the right experience and skills.
 Also, they contact the candidate to make sure that he or she is available to work on the order.

-c) Selecting the freelancer
+3. Selecting the Freelancer